Addressing challenges that affect people’s health and wellbeing through listening to and working with local people

 Work and wages

-We secured funding from NHS England in 2024to focus on co-designing solutions to overcome barriers that underrepresented communities are facing in finding good work within Anchor institutions.
+We secured funding from NHS England in 2024 to focus on co-designing solutions to overcome barriers that underrepresented communities are facing in finding good work within Anchor institutions.
 We partnered with seven voluntary, community and social enterprise sector (VCSE) organisations across south east London to support our efforts to reach underrepresented communities and work with them to identify solutions on reducing barriers to careers in anchor institutions.

 - Lewisham Refugee and Migrant Network